dinhnguyen/odesk/README.md

 A complete IT helpdesk module for Odoo 18.0 with ticket management, SLA tracking, team-based routing, and a self-service portal.

+> **This is just a test project for GitHub’s spec-kit, but I’m completely satisfied with it.
+Even as someone without a strong background in programming or Odoo, I was still able to build a fully working module within 1–2 hours.**
+>
+> **I tested it thoroughly and completely, but you should still check it again during installation :)**

 ## Features

 ### Ticket Management